eecs130/spring2020/pages/html_reference/text_tags.md

 permalink: /html-reference/text-tags/
 ---

 This page covers how to mark-up text using several basic HTML tags.
-See the [Formatting Content](http://www.lynda.com/HTML-tutorials/Formatting-content-HTML/170427/196141-4.html) (6:58) video from Lynda.com to get an overview, and then review the HTML tags below:
+See the [Formatting Content](https://www.linkedin.com/learning/html-essential-training/formatting-content-with-html?u=75814418) (6:58) video from LinkedIn Learning to get an overview, and then review the HTML tags below:

 ## 1. Paragraphs
 The HTML **&lt;p&gt;** element defines a paragraph.
 Paragraphs require an opening and a closing tag.